EngFlow/goma_server/README.md

 `--service-account-json`.

 Running user is granted by default.
-If you need to allow other users, you need to specify them by `--whitelisted-users`.
+If you need to allow other users, you need to specify them by `--allowed-users`.

 Log messages will be output to stderr.